Free Market: Definition, Pros, Cons & Examples

 Key Points

-- Free markets are usually characterised by the absence of tariffs, quotas, regulations, subsidies, and other government restrictions.
+- Free markets are characterised by the absence of tariffs, quotas, regulations, subsidies, and other government restrictions.

 - Free markets tend not to exist in today’s world as most governments exert significant influence in the economy.
 Although Singapore and Hong Kong are the closest examples we see today.